flyfirstmars/spring-ai-workshop/docs/foundations.md

 Tokens are subword units; rough rule of thumb is 1 token ~ 4 characters of English.
 You pay for:

 - Input tokens: everything you send (system prompts, history, tool schemas).
-- Output tokens: generated completion; usually 2-3x the price of input tokens.
+- Output tokens: generated completion, priced at roughly 2-3x the input rate.
 - Cached tokens: reused context, billed at reduced rates when supported.
 - Reasoning tokens: internal thinking budget for GPT-5 and o-series when you raise `reasoning.effort`.

 Tokenization varies with spacing and casing: `" red"`, `" Red"`, and `"Red"` are distinct tokens.
 The sentence `"You miss 100% of the shots you don't take"` becomes 11 tokens.
-Non-English and technical jargon typically consume more tokens per character than conversational English.
+Non-English and technical jargon consume more tokens per character than conversational English.

 Every vendor (and even individual models within a vendor family) use their own tokenizer definitions, so counts are not